Kashu7100/Kashu7100.github.io/_pages/about.md

 Recent News
 ======
+- Aug 3, 2023.
+Obtained MS from the University of Arkansas.
 - Jun 21, 2023.
 One co-authored paper has been accepted to [ICIP 2023](https://2023.ieeeicip.org/).
 - Apr 11, 2023.
 First author paper has been selected as **Editor’s Choice Articles** by [Brain Science](https://www.mdpi.com/2076-3425/12/7/863).
 - Apr 7, 2023.
 One co-authored paper has been accepted to [CVPRW 2023](https://sites.google.com/view/ieeecvf-cvpr2023-precognition/home?authuser=0&pli=1).